My Lalafell Black Mage riding a magical dog as we fly across the moon

 Totally unrelated: My Final Fantasy XI (2003) character was a cat girl.

 Switching him to female this week was so weird.
 Ever since I started playing again a little over a month ago I’d been considering it.
-The item that lets you change your character’s core configurations (race, gender, horoscope, etc.) costs $10 in real money, so I kept brushing off the impulse.
+The item that lets you change your character’s core configurations (race, gender, horoscope, etc.) costs $10 in real money.
+I kept brushing off the impulse.
 It’d be silly to drop real money just to change my characters eyelashes a little.

 Tooltip for the Phial of Fantasia in Final Fantasy XIV